 Applicability of Degrees of Freedom in the Real World

-Although the degree of freedom is an abstract idea and most frequently mentioned in statistics, it is very applicable in the real world.
+Although the degree of freedom is an abstract idea and is most frequently mentioned in statistics, it is very applicable in the real world.

 For example, business owners looking to hire labor to produce output are faced with two variables – labor and output.
 In addition, the relationship between employees and output (i.e., the amount of output an employee can produce) is the constraint.